reznd/Resume/README.md

 # Resume
-An RESUME dev in python using streamlit
+a RESUME dev in python using streamlit